Rosierog/week-one/journal.md

 for most eras we are learning events as they happened in the past and their influence on the world.
 Digital history, is still new and has a short history in comparison to other historical events.
 Through the readings and listening to the podcast it is easy to see that like much of history it is told from a man's view/world, prominent women and their success' to the field are not accreddited in the same way.
-Digitial history is also a lot of trial and errorr, failures, road blocks and finding for effective ways of accomplishing goals
+Digitial history is also a lot of trial and errorr, failures, road blocks and finding for effective ways of accomplishing goals.
+I am excited to learn new skills as the course continues, learn of new applications and ways of learning that are different from the univerity norm.